Be kinder to the environment with gas in your home

 By using gas for your home heating, hot water and cooking, you’ll be releasing fewer greenhouse gas emissions than if you burned gas to make electricity in power stations.

 You’ll be reducing your family’s carbon footprint.
+Click here to find out more about Gas in a nett zero cabon world.

 The Centre for Advanced Engineering in Canterbury reports that if we all used gas for water and home heating instead of electricity we could cut New Zealand’s CO2 output by nearly two million tonnes per annum.